Solution Brief: Secure Data as a Service (SDaaS)

 - Retrieval and early deletion fees: applicable only for data stored in offline storage

-Why is Secure Storage as a Service needed?
+Why is Secure Data as a Service needed?

 Cloud adoption is not increasing as quickly as vendors and enterprise customers would like.
 New market entrants create agile businesses that are catered for by today’s Cloud vendors; however, mature enterprise/federal accounts are struggling to gain the financial benefits (economies of scale) available via Cloud, as they need to maintain existing data center security protocols.

-If you could secure all your databases with a proven encrypted, secure platform, while providing your users with real-time data access, why wouldn’t you move to Secure Storage as a Service?
+If you could secure all your databases with a proven encrypted, secure platform, while providing your users with real-time data access, why wouldn’t you move to Secure Data as a Service?